The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Time savings mean nothing if quality drops and clients leave.

-One consultant saved 18 hours weekly with templates.
-Lost 3 clients in the next 60 days because templated communication felt impersonal, and work quality declined.
+One consultant saved 18 hours weekly with templates but lost 3 clients in the next 60 days because templated communication felt impersonal and work quality declined.

 Time saved: 18 hours weekly